Daniel-Parke/WiseWattage/README.md

 ### **The library will be further expanded to include the following features:**

 **COMING SOON™ (1 Month):**
+- [ ] Ability to automatically build and simulate models from one single command loading CSV file in root folder.
+Template and guidance for this will be available online.
 - [ ] Inclusion of low irradiance losses
 - [ ] Inclusion of spectral losses
 - [ ] Inclusion of system/conversion losses